hoffmangroup/genomedata/doc/genomedata.rst

 This is a convenience script that will do everything necessary to create a Genomedata archive.
 This script takes as input:

-- sequence files in |sequence file formats| format, where the sequence identifiers are the names of the chromosomes/scaffolds to create.
+- assembly files in either |sequence file formats| format (where the sequence identifiers are the names of the chromosomes/scaffolds to create), or assembly files in AGP format (when used with :option:`--assembly`).
 This is **mandatory**, despite having an option interface.
 - trackname, datafile pairs (specified as ``trackname=datafile``), where:
     * trackname is a ``string`` identifier (e.g. ``broad.h3k27me3``)
     * datafile contains signal data for this data track